idealo/imagededup/mkdocs/docs/user_guide/finding_duplicates.md

   between the key image and a candidate image so that the candidate image can be considered as a duplicate of the key image.
 Should be an int between 0 and 64.
 Default value is 10.

+- *recursive*: finding images recursively in a nested directory structure, set to *False* by default.
 #### Considerations

 - The returned duplicates dictionary contains symmetric relationships i.e., if an image *i* is a duplicate of image *j*,